derekkedziora/Seredyna-jekyll-template/README.md

 - [ ] I’m still not happy with the internal navigation, want to clean it up a bit
 - [ ] Add a bit more clear documentation about social images
 - [ ] More detailed documentation about the now posts

+## Creative Commons 0

+I release all of the code and content of this repository under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license.
+You’re free to copy, reuse, modify or do whatever you want with it.

+You don’t have to attribute it, but it would be nice to add a link to [my site](https://derekkedziora.com) or this repo.